Connecting Transmission Corridors (ConCord) Initiative

 Background

-Across the United States, there have been partnerships between landowners, surrounding communities, and transmission developers and operators enhance the space surrounding transmission lines, often called powerline corridors.
-These enhancements to powerline corridors can provide public benefits by providing ecosystem services, promoting recreation, and contributing to community prosperity.
+Across the United States, there have been partnerships between landowners, surrounding communities, and transmission developers and operators to enhance the space surrounding transmission lines, often called powerline corridors.
+These enhancements to powerline corridors can provide public benefits by providing ecosystem services, promoting recreation, and contributing to local prosperity.

-As the nation acts to meet the pace of transmission development needed to maintain a reliable and cost-effective electric grid, there is an opportunity to design powerline corridors with an eye toward strong community benefits and environmental stewardship.
+As the nation acts to meet the pace of transmission development needed to maintain a reliable and cost-effective electric grid, there is an opportunity to design powerline corridors with an eye toward strong local benefits and environmental stewardship.
+These benefits can be realized in both existing and new powerline corridors.

 Project Overview

-The Connecting Community Benefits with Transmission Corridors (ConCord) Initiative is a Grid Deployment Office initiative led by Pacific Northwest National Laboratory to investigate the full range of public benefits that can be enabled through corridor investments.
+The Connecting Transmission Corridors (ConCord) Initiative is an Office of Electricity initiative led by Pacific Northwest National Laboratory to investigate the full range of public benefits that can be enabled through corridor investments.
 Through innovative approaches and collaborative partnerships, the initiative will identify successful models and provide technical tools and resources for evaluating benefits in existing as well as future transmission infrastructure.

 The ConCord Initiative aims to: